emilepharand/Babilonia/README.md

 ## Use included vocabulary or add your own
 As of version 2.1, the application comes with a set of **2751 expressions** and **518 ideas** in **5 languages**: English, French, German, Spanish and Italian. **More get added** over time.

 You can also easily **add your own** expressions, ideas and languages.
 You can then **practice them** just like the included vocabulary.
-This feature is especially useful if you want to **learn a specific set of words** or **practice a language that is not included** in the default vocabulary.
-You can also **remove** expressions, ideas and languages that you don't want to practice.
-This way, you can **customize** your learning experience to your liking.
+This feature is especially useful if you want to **practice a language that is not included** in the default vocabulary or if you want to **add your own words** to practice.

-Keep in mind that while modifying the included vocabulary is possible, it comes with implications for future updates.
-Included vocabulary may change with each release, potentially affecting your modifications.
-However, any content you add outside of included data will remain unaffected.
-Otherwise, a best-effort approach is used.
+Also, while modifying and deleting included words is possible, it comes with implications for future updates.
+Included vocabulary may change with each release, potentially overwriting your modifications.
+However, any new content you add will remain unaffected.
+In any case, make sure to always back up your data before updating the application.

 ## An important caveat
 **Vocabulary** is only **one part** of language learning.
 That's why Babilonia does not seek to be the be-all and end-all of language learning tools. *Nothing is*.
 Learning languages requires a **variety of sources**.
 However, we believe that acquiring vocabulary